lowellh315/Student-Life-GPA-Predictor/README.md

 Since the sensor processing takes a long time to run, it will be easier to download the Indoor Mobility, Partying, and Class attendance files along with the sensor data and change the filepaths in the beginning of the predictor code.

-I also used preprocessed sensor data that can be found here: https://github.com/karzak/StudentLife
+I also used preprocessed sensor data that can be found here: https://github.com/karzak/StudentLife with the files here: https://s3-us-west-2.amazonaws.com/edu.berkeley.ischool.test.w205.kjy/StudentLifeTables.zip